Brent Hughes (ice hockey, born 1966)

 Brent Allen Hughes (born April 5, 1966) is a Canadian ice hockey coach and former professional left winger.
 He played in the National Hockey League for the Winnipeg Jets, Boston Bruins, Buffalo Sabres, and New York Islanders.
+Head Coach for the Pacific Junior hockey league, Ridge Meadows Flames.

 Career

 In his NHL career, Hughes played in 357 games, scoring 41 goals and 39 assists.
 He later worked as the head coach of the Austin Ice Bats of the Central Hockey League until that team ended its operations in 2008.
 On February 19, 2009, he was hired by the Corpus Christi IceRays as their new head coach.
+He's currently the head coach of the Ridge Meadows Flames Junior A Pacific Junior Hockey League Hockey Club in British Columbia.
+He is a three time Champion as Head Coach of Ridge Meadows Flames.